EswariMaroju/practice/README.md

 ## ✨ Features

-*   *Multi-LLM Support:* Choose from Gemini, Groq LLaMA 3, or Ollama-hosted models for chat interactions.
+*   **Multi-LLM Support:** Choose from Gemini, Groq LLaMA 3, or Ollama-hosted models for chat interactions.
-*   *Retrieval Augmented Generation (RAG):* Upload documents (PDF, DOCX, PPTX, TXT) to augment chat responses with relevant context, including multi-query RAG for improved recall.
+*   **Retrieval Augmented Generation (RAG):** Upload documents (PDF, DOCX, PPTX, TXT) to augment chat responses with relevant context, including multi-query RAG for improved recall.
-*   *Document Analysis:*
+*   **Document Analysis:**
-    *   *FAQ Generation:* Automatically extracts FAQs based on document content, scaling with document size.
+    *   **FAQ Generation:** Automatically extracts FAQs based on document content, scaling with document size.
-    *   *Topic Identification:* Identifies key topics with explanations, dynamically adjusted by document length.
+    *   **Topic Identification:** Identifies key topics with explanations, dynamically adjusted by document length.
-    *   *Mindmap Generation:* Creates hierarchical mindmaps using Mermaid for visualizing document structure.
+    *   **Mindmap Generation:** Creates hierarchical mindmaps using Mermaid for visualizing document structure.
-*   *Chain-of-Thought (CoT):* Displays the AI's reasoning process for transparency in responses.
+*   **Chain-of-Thought (CoT):** Displays the AI's reasoning process for transparency in responses.
-*   *User Management:* Supports user signup, signin, and session management.
+*   **User Management:** Supports user signup, signin, and session management.
-*   *File Management:* Upload, list, rename, and delete user-specific documents.
+*   **File Management:** Upload, list, rename, and delete user-specific documents.
-*   *Chat History:* Save and retrieve chat sessions with RAG references and CoT.
+*   **Chat History:** Save and retrieve chat sessions with RAG references and CoT.
-*   *Voice-to-Text Recognition:* Convert spoken input into text for hands-free interaction.
+*   **Voice-to-Text Recognition:** Convert spoken input into text for hands-free interaction.
-*   *Chat Deletion:* Delete chat sessions for privacy and clutter management.
+*   **Chat Deletion:** Delete chat sessions for privacy and clutter management.
-*   *Enhanced UI:* Modern, intuitive interface for a seamless user experience.
+*   **Enhanced UI:** Modern, intuitive interface for a seamless user experience.
-*   *Admin Pannel:* When a user wants to access the Admin API keys, they must first submit a request to the admin.
-The API keys will be accessible to the user only after the admin grants approval.
+*   **Admin Pannel:** Users seeking access to Admin API keys can submit a request directly through the interface.
+Admins are automatically notified via email, and upon approval or rejection, users receive real-                        time status updates through email notifications.
+*   **Autonomus Agent:** Automatically plan, execute, and adapt tasks using goal-driven logic powered by open-source models like LLaMA-3 and Zephyr  and it was equipped with a dynamic toolbox like smart_search, web_search to find answers
+*   **Prompt Enhancer:** The system automatically rewrites user prompts to make them clearer and more focused, helps to  understand better and give more accurate answers.
+*   **Quiz Generator:** Upload a document, and the system automatically builds a quiz from the content.
+*   **Code Compiler:** Write and run code (Python, JS, etc.) directly in the chat with instant results.It also helps us to find errors and clearly explain with suggestions to improve or fix the code.
+*   **Flashcard Generation:** Converts documents into ready-to-use flashcards with terms,definitions and concepts.
-*   *Podcast Generator:* Converts any document or topic into an engaging AI-generated podcast featuring two distinct voices in a conversational format.
-Users can interact with the podcast in real time by pausing and asking follow-up questions, creating a dynamic learning experience.
+*   **Podcast Generator:** Converts any document or topic into an engaging AI-generated podcast featuring two distinct voices in a conversational format.Users can interact with the podcast in real time by pausing and asking follow-up questions, creating a dynamic learning experience.
+*   **Chat Enhancement:** Uses Redis caching to deliver faster responses by storing commonly used answers, chat context, and document previews.
-*   *PPT Generation:* Automatically generates professional PowerPoint presentations from uploaded documents or selected topics.
+*   **PPT Generation:** Automatically generates professional PowerPoint presentations from uploaded documents or selected topics.
 The AI structures content into slides with titles, bullet points, summaries, and speaker notes, ready for download and presentation.

 ---